DiogoAndre/pinger/README.md

 ## Why

-I needed to ping various locations from once from one site wher we didn't have any servers that could do the job.
+I needed to ping various locations from once from one site where we didn't have any servers that could do the job.

 ## How

-The script takes to arguments.
-The firt one is the IP address of the device it should access, and the second is the csv file with the list of hosts it shoud ping.
+The script takes two arguments.
+The first one is the IP address of the device it should access, and the second is the csv file with the list of hosts it should ping.

 `./pinger.sh 10.1.1.1 hosts.csv`